jsfl-24/Event-Management/README.md

 ---

-**Built with ❤️ by the Computer Science Department, Universal Engineering College**
+*Built with ❤ by the Computer Science Department, Universal Engineering College*

-*Project completed as part of the Final Year Technical Project (2024-2025)*
+Project completed as part of the Final Year Technical Project (2024-2025)